-Natural Stone: When it comes to refinishing or restoring natural stone, it’s definitely a process that has been simplified by newer products.
+When it comes to refinishing or restoring natural stone, it’s definitely a process that has been simplified by newer products.
 DIY restoration of natural stones like granites or marbles is certainly doable, but if you’re not 100% confident, don’t risk destroying a $5000+ investment to save a few hundred dollars.

 Nevertheless, the process of refinishing stone countertops is to grind, hone, polish, and seal.
 The goal of the grinding stage is to remove a thin layer of stone to aid in the creation of what looks like a new counter.
 While cleaning and polishing can be done by anyone, it’s easy to understand why a full restoration project of stone countertops requires professional help.
 The grinding and honing steps are skilled steps and any error can be costly.

-That said, once a stone counter is sanded, honed, polished, and sealed it’s good for at least a decade.
+That said, once a stone counter is sanded, honed, polished, and sealed, it’s good for at least a decade.
 Again, routine maintenance is crucial to extending its life to and beyond the decade mark, but it’s easily obtainable with thoughtful care.

-Wood: Refinishing wood countertops is similar to refinishing wood floors.
+Refinishing wood countertops is similar to refinishing wood floors.
 Sand and finish.
 If the floors aren’t too beat up, renting a buffer and applying a polyurethane finish is often enough to bring them back to their prior glory.

-Epoxy: Perhaps the easiest, or at least the fewest steps, refinishing an epoxy counter top is simply a matter of adding a new layer of epoxy to the surface.
-Epoxies can be prone to heat or acid damage, though, so even a refinished epoxy counter requires a mindful owner (and perhaps some trivets or other items mean to protect the counter from heat).
+Perhaps the easiest, or at least the fewest steps, refinishing an epoxy counter top is simply a matter of adding a new layer of epoxy to the surface.
+Epoxies can be prone to heat or acid damage, though, so even a refinished epoxy counter requires a mindful owner (and perhaps some trivets or other items meant to protect the counter from heat).